Another group of IDPs returns to Zabukh village

 The resettled families will settle in the houses where they once lived in Lachin, which were restored or rebuilt based on instructions from the head of state after the end of the Armenian occupation.
 Lachin residents thanked President Ilham Aliyev and First Lady Mehriban Aliyeva for their comprehensive care and expressed gratitude to the valiant Azerbaijani Army, which liberated the lands from occupation.

-Thus, until today, a permanent settlement in the village of Zabukh has been provided for 146 families—567 people.
+Thus, until today, a permanent settlement in the village of Zabukh has been provided for 176 families—688 people.

 To recall, the first migration to Zabukh took place on August 25 of this year.